vinas94/ModelDeployment/README.md

 It has two access points.
 One is a root `'/'` access which leads to a home page that returns a static output defined by `/app/templates/home.html`.
 For the sake of simplicity, the `hello()` function could be changed to return any string and the functionality of the app would stay the same.

 The second access point is the `'/predict'` route which leads to the model itself.
-It expects a JSON payload containing all 16 features of one or more beans.
+It expects a JSON payload containing all 16 features for one or more beans.
 The payload is parsed and sent to the model which itself is loaded from a pickle file created earlier.
 Predictions are then returned as a JSON string as well as stored in a database by default (more on this in the next section).

 At this point, the app can be launched with
 ```